audrow/fitbit-goal-setter/README.md

    # For windows (using PowerShell)
    iwr https://deno.land/x/install/install.ps1 -useb | iex
    ```
-1. Next let's make an executable for the program on your computer.
+1. Next let's make an executable for the program on your computer (you also use
+   this command to update this program to a newer version).
    ```bash
    deno install --allow-read --allow-write --allow-net --reload https://raw.githubusercontent.com/audrow/fitbit-goal-setter/deploy/build/fitbit-goal-setter.js
    ```